skip to main |

 I suppose it was too good to be true - a sweetener that has no strong taste or aftertaste - that dissolves immediately in liquid.
 I've heard rumors, caught a little article here and there saying that agave is more processed than we first expected.
 But I chose to ignore.
 This stuff is great - there are always nay-sayers.

 Alas - two sources whom I trust - Dr. Mercola and the Weston Price Foundation (article by Dr. Ben Kim) both came out recently about the delicious liquid.
 Unfortunately not only regarding it's degree of "natural" but unfortunately its danger as well.
+I need to read more carefully and get all the facts straight.
+(I have been distracted by the other things happening in my life right now).

 After I do some more research, I'll share a more put together blog about it.
 But to be cautious - we are taking a sabbatical from agave.
 We're now all about maple syrup and honey.
 I made honey chocolate cake and some honey brownies that were quite good.
 The cake is from another site, but the brownies are my own adaptation.
 Here's the recipe: